johnzxcvbnm/Adi/unit_1/w01d04/student_labs/afternoon_lab.md

 ## Directions

-Use the file `afternoon_lab_solutions.js` to write arrays, loops, `if`, or `if, else` statements to complete the following questions.
+Use or Create the file `afternoon_lab_solutions.js` to write arrays, loops, `if`, or `if, else` statements to complete the following questions.
 Refer back to your class notes from today if you need help.

 ## Exercises